zackw/pinebook-pro-keyboard-updater/firmware/src/README.md

 [`keymaps/jack_ansi.c`](keymaps/jack_ansi.c) contains some custom functionality with one of the array lookups that enables some shifted keycodes (e.g. getting `{}_()"|<$>` with one action) in a specific array.
 The file itself contains more details about the modifications made.

 ## Generating the Binary

+The packages require for this build system can be installed with:

+   sudo apt-get install sdcc srecord

+There are definitions for a Windows system in the `Makefile` as well.

 The make system (in the `firmware/src` directory) will take the keymap's filename (without `.c`) as an argument and insert the completed .hex file into the parent `firmware/` folder. e.g.: